Piloting Copilot, Codex, and StarCoder2: Hot Temperature, Cold Prompts, or Black Magic?: Discussion

-Another open challenge is then how to present to users, $k$ generated programs (based on $k$ prompt variations or $k$ generations of the language model).
-The promise for users is to review proposed solutions and find a suited program, but it would require more cognitive effort.
-A promising direction is to filter out the $k$ programs based on some criteria (well-formedness, ability to pass the test suite, complexity metric).
-We leave it as future work.

 \textbf{Reproducibility issues.} Our study relies on many proprietary, closed-source services that (1) may challenge reproducibility of our experiments; (2) limit the scale of certain experiments or some investigations.
 First, we use Copilot a black box and a closed source running at a remote server, the general user (such as the authors of the article) cannot directly examine the language model and parameters used to generate outputs.
+Same applies to Codex.
 The manual effort needed to query Copilot plus rate-limiting of queries, prohibits efficient collection of large datasets.
 This impacted and informed the research we conduct.
 In the future, Copilot may be retrained over new code repositories or with different parameters at a later date.
-As such, to reproduce this research, we stored all parameters' values for every provided prompt -- data is available in the companion Web page.
-Second, we use Codex and similar observations apply.
-Third, we rely on LeetCode to assess Codex and Copilot.
-There are several reasons: the desire to diversity problems, targeted programming languages, and revisit an early study on a similar topic~\cite{nguyen_empirical_2022}.
-We had to use an API with rate limits and some information is hidden about the checking of proposed programs.
-Furthermore, the test suite of some problems may evolve in the future.
+Numerous works~\cite{drori-solving-2021,tang-solving-2021,sobania-choose-2021,nguyen-empirical-2022, ziegler-productivity-2022, vaithilingam-expectation-2022,mastropaolo2023robustness} share this concern.
+This line of empirical research is not meant to reach a final conclusion.
+Its aim is to understand the current potential and limitations of the subject, apart from any hype or buzz.
+Part of our research is reproducible: we stored all parameters' values for every provided prompt and synthesized programs.
+In particular, all output data is available in the companion Web page and can be revisited in the future.
+Second, we rely on LeetCode to assess Codex and Copilot.
+There are several reasons: the desire to diversity problems, targeted programming languages, and revisit an early study on a similar topic~\cite{nguyen-empirical-2022}.
+We had to use an API with rate limits, and some information is hidden about the checking of proposed programs (e.g., the test suite of some problems may evolve in the future).
+Owing to the large audience of LeetCode, the test suite can be considered as mature and of high quality when it comes to validate programs sent daily.

 Another related issue is the cost of our experiments.
 For instance, we had privileged and free access to a private API of Codex.
 The actual cost of creating numerous programs can run into the thousands of dollars.
 For example, 100 programs for each of HumanEval's 146 problems and for each combination of temperature and prompt variations.
 Hence, the financial cost or limited access to computing resources can be a barrier for reproducing our experiments.